Randomized truncation of quantum states: Max-entropy sampling of subsets with given marginals

 This is precisely the problem studied in~\cite{Chen94}, a generalization of which is the subject of more recent work~\cite{singh2014entropy,SV19}.
 Since there are exponentially many variables and only $n+1$ constraints, most work on the subject focuses on the dual optimization problem.
 First we observe that the optimal solution to \cref{eq:max_ent_primal} takes the form

 for some parameters $(\mu_j^\star\in\bbR$: $j\in [n])$.
-Physicists will recognize this as a Gibbs distribution with fermionic energy levels given by $\mu_1,\dots,\mu_n\in\bbR$, temperature set to one and the total number of particles constrained to be $\ell$.
+The distribution in \cref{eq:FMNHD} is a special case of Fisher's multivariable noncentral hypergeometric distribution.
+Physicists will recognize this as a Gibbs distribution with fermionic energy levels given by $\mu_1,\dots,\mu_n\in\bbR$, temperature set to one and the total number of particles constrained to be $\ell$~\cite{Ferris15}.
 Within the field of survey sampling, it is also called sampling with unequal probabilities and without replacement, or conditional Poisson sampling~\cite{Chen94,Tille06}.
 For a self-contained proof of a slightly more general fact than the above, see \cite[Lemma~A.1]{singh2014entropy}.

 The optimal distribution therefore has a succinct description in terms of just $n$ parameters $\mu_1^\star,\dots,\mu_n^\star$, which correspond to the optimal dual variables for the dual problem:

 where $q\coloneq (q_1,q_2,\dots,q_n)^\top$.